Prototype1309/SVG-Logo-Maker/README.md

 7. [License](#license)
 8. [Questions](#questions)
 ## Description
-This command-line application dynamically generates a professional README.md file from a user's input using the Inquirer package
+This command-line application dynamically generates a professional logo SVG file from a user's input using the Inquirer package
 ## Installation
 After cloning this project use: npm install to install the project
 ## Usage
 To run the application type: node index from the project root directory.
 You will then be taken through a series of questions.
 Once all questions have been answered properly, a message will display to the command line telling you your logo has been generated.
 Find your new logo in the newly generated SVG file.
-A movie of typical usage of this application is available [HERE](https://github.com/Prototype1309)

 ## Contributing
 Please contribute to this project: